openvinotoolkit/training_toolbox_caffe/README_CR.md

 To create LMDB files go to the '$CAFFE_ROOT/python/lmdb_utils/' directory and run the following scripts:

-1. Run docker in interactive sesion with mounted directory with WIDER dataset
+1. Run docker in interactive session with mounted directory with WIDER dataset
 ```Shell
 nvidia-docker run --rm -it --user=$(id -u) -v <DATA_DIR>:/data ttcf bash
 ```